AviatrixSystems/Docs/HowTos/security_bulletin_article.rst

 =======================================
-PCIRT Advisories
+PSIRT Advisories
 =======================================

 Aviatrix Product Security Team continually tests the software product, looking for vulnerabilities and weaknesses.
 If you have a security issue to report, please send it to support@aviatrix.com.
 Any such findings are fed back to Aviatrix's development teams and serious issues are described along with protective solutions in the advisories below.

 Most Recent IR
 ================